juangriffin121/ObsidianVault/RSA.md

 ### Facts
-- Computing prime factors of large numbers is computationally hard
+- Computing prime factors of large numbers is computationally hard, but making a large number from primes is super easy, just choosing the primes and multiplicate, this creates an **asymmetry of knowledge**

 - a^{phi(n)} = 1 mod(n) <=> a and n are coprimes